-I started tutoring during my undergraduate years to help a GCSE (OCR) student who was struggling with her French oral.
-Having been predicted a C, she ended up achieving an A* grade.
-This success which prompted me to seek out further teaching opportunities.
-I now work teaching English at both GCSE and A-level (most recently CIE/Edexcel GCSE and OCR A-level) and French (most recently AQA/OCR/Edexcel/iGCSE and Edexcel/OCR A-level).
-I can also assist, on the rare occasion, with Portuguese and drama.
+I have worked as a self-employed tutor since 2013.
+I started tutoring during my undergraduate years (Modern Languages and English at Cambridge University) to help a GCSE student who was struggling with her French oral.
+Having been predicted a C, she ended up achieving an A*.
+This success prompted me to seek out further teaching opportunities, and I now professionally tutor French and English, from 13+ to A-level.

-I attended Highgate School in North London, taking Biology, English, French and Music for A-level, receiving 4 A's (all at 90% or above).
-At GCSE, I received the highest mark in the country for French, and received 9A*s in total.
+I attended Highgate School in North London, taking Biology, English, French and Music for A-level, receiving 4 As (all at 90% or above).
+At GCSE, I received the highest mark in the country for French, and received 9 A*s in total.

 What I do when I am not tutoring

 I am a professional singer, actor and producer who has worked on productions across the UK and internationally.

 As a performer, I work regularly with young audiences in theatre-in-education settings and for family performances.
 I have led music workshops for the charity Music for Kenya in schools, hospitals and orphanages in rural Kenya (2017) and English workshops for university students in Tokyo (2012).

 As a producer, I programme and manage the theatre for Nozstock festival, a leading independent boutique arts and music festival in Herefordshire, and am company manager for vocal ensemble Festival Voices.